-Crada Dating Description Grade Rating General Concrete Structures Seawalls Timber Groynes 1 Very Good Cosmetic defects that will have no effect on performance Hair-line cracks and small surface cavities may be apparent.
+0 Datie De escription Grade Rating General Concrete Structures Seawalls Timber Groynes 1 Very Good Cosmetic defects that will have no effect on performance Hair-line cracks and small surface cavities may be apparent.
 No significant visible defects.
 Hair-line cracks and small surface cavities are visible.
 Precast units fully seated with no joint deformation.
 Joints fully sealed.
 Timber planks, walings, piles and fixings sound.
 Minimal gap between planks to arrest drift of beach material.
 2 Good Minor defects that will not reduce the overall performance of the asset Minor cracks, slight sealant loss, localised honeycombing or flaking.
 Although not in pristine condition the structure has no significant defects, is structurally sound and in serviceable condition.
 Mastic joints may have been replaced.
 Minor cracking, no sealant loss from joints, localised honeycombing or flaking.
 Although not in pristine condition the structure has no significant defects, is structurally sound and in good serviceable condition.
 Mastic joints may have been replaced.
 Timber planks, walings, piles and fixings sound, though small gaps between planks may be evident.
 Occasional plank requires replacement.
-3 Fair Defects that could reduce Rust staining, localised spalling, lack of cover, lengthy Rust staining or exposed anti cracking steel, localised Some missing or broken planks.
+3 Fair Defects that could reduce Rust staining, localised spalling, lack of cover, Rust staining or exposed anti cracking steel, localised Some missing or broken planks.
 Gaps

-1 1 performance of the asset cracking and some movement or extensive honeycombing.
-Loss of joint sealant.
-Damage limited to non-critical elements. spalling, lack of cover, lengthy cracking and some movement or extensive honeycombing.
-Minor loss of joint sealant. between planks allowing shingle through.
-Fixings reasonably sound.
+1 T T T T performance of lengthy cracking and some spalling, lack of cover, between planks the asset movement or extensive lengthy cracking and some allowing shingle honeycombing.
+Loss of joint movement or extensive through.
+Fixings sealant.
+Damage limited to honeycombing.
+Minor loss of reasonably sound. non-critical elements. joint sealant.
 Some rotation (main image) or bulging (insert) may be evident.
 4 Poor Defects that would significantly reduce the performance of the asset.
 Further investigation needed Extensive spalling and severe cracking, exposed rebar, leakage, staining, sealant loss (leakage), extensive movement or damage likely to affect structural integrity.
 Lowered crest in section.
 Structurally unsound now or in the near future.
 Extensive spalling, exposed rebar, leakage, staining, sealant loss (leakage), extensive movement or damage likely to affect structural integrity.
 Large number of planks and fixings missing or damaged.
 Timber walings are distressed and fixings severely corroded.
 Large gaps between planks allowing beach material through.
 Piles abraded and split.
 5 Very Poor Severe defects resulting in complete performance failure Completely derelict, structurally failed beyond repair.
 Concrete has failed and moved or completely collapsed (top left and main photo).
 Considerable loss of wall thickness and reinforcement cover (top right insert).
 Completely derelict, structural failure beyond repair.
 Concrete has failed and moved or completely collapsed.
 Considerable loss of wall thickness and reinforcement cover.
 Significant number of timber planks missing, some piles damaged.
 Fixings missing, walings and ties disconnected or missing.
 Timber at end of useful life.

-3. Condition Assessment Result Summary
+3. Condition Assessment Results Summary